TeresaNesteby/segment-construct/homebrew-casks/readme.md

-This extension to homebrew allows us to install commercial programs like chrome and sublime.
+Allows you to install commercial programs like chrome and sublime.